Golden Cross Trading – 5 Best Golden Cross Strategies

-- When a downtrend finishes and price finds its bottom, there is a big gap between 50 MA (faster moving average) and 200 MA (slower moving average)
+- When a downtrend finishes and the price finds its bottom, there is a big gap between 50 MA (faster-moving average) and 200 MA (slower moving average)

 - Then, the uptrend will begin, and 50 MA or 200 MA acts as a support for the price to reach higher levels.

-After the death cross we saw the price went down and found its bottom, then the golden cross happened, and uptrend began.
+After the death cross we saw the price went down and found its bottom, then the golden cross happened and the uptrend began.
 Finally, this temporary uptrend lasted until another death cross happened.

 What we explained in the above sentences is a typical textbook golden cross explanation.
 But in reality, the Golden cross is always not a sign of an uptrend, and we will define its reasons further.